Career Advice

 Avoid Negativity

-Avoid as much negativity as you can when you’re trying to deal with a setback your career.
+Avoid as much negativity as you can when you’re trying to deal with a setback in your career.
 You might already be feeling pretty down about things, so the last thing you need is to feel even more negative about stuff than you already do.
 Stay away from people who just bring you down even more.in your career.
 Stay away from people who make you more negative or compound the negativity you’re already feeling as a result of your career setback.

 We all experience setbacks of various kinds in our careers; that’s just the way it goes.
 But it’s how you respond to those setbacks that matter most of all.
-If you can respond in a positive and productive way, it’ll help you to achieve what you want to in the long-term, and that’s what everyone wants in their career.
+If you can respond in a positive and productive way, it’ll help you to achieve what you want to in the long term, and that’s what everyone wants in their career.

 What's next?